CCDevX/medium-style-blog-django/README.md

 This project is open source and available under the MIT License.

-## Contact

-For questions or suggestions, please use the contact form on the website or open an issue on GitHub.

 ---

 **Note**: Make sure to never commit your `.env` file or expose sensitive credentials in your repository.